Infineon/BlockchainSecurity2Go-Python-lib/examples/basic-card-info/README.md

     pin_active, card_id, version = blocksec2go.select_app(reader)

-`pin_active` is a bool that tells us if the card is locked with a PIN code.
+The bool `pin_active` that tells us if the card is locked with a PIN code.
-The variable `card_id` is a unique card identifier which corresponds to that specific smartcard.
+The variable `card_id` is a unique card identifier which corresponds to that specific BlockSec2Go card.
-The string `version` shows the BlockSec2Go card firmware version.
+The string `version` shows the card firmware version.

+Before you run the example script on your machine make sure to replace the string from `reader_name` with the name of your card reader.
+Also make sure that everything is connected and the BlockSec2Go card is placed properly on the reader.

+Your Output should look something like:

+    Found the specified reader and a card!
+    Is PIN enabled?
+True
+    Card ID (hex): 02090c2900020027000c
+    Version: v1.0